 - Be prompt.
 A roll will be marked and those who don't present will be marked as truanting. - Come prepared to work.
-It is impossible to not have any work/study to do. - Stay on task inappropriate behaviour won't be tolerated and will be referred to a Head Teacher or Deputy Principal. - Normal classroom rules apply including mobile phone procedures. - Maintain a comfortable and harmonious environment that supports the learning needs of all. - Access relevant HSC resources e.g. study guides and past papers. - Seek assistance with the development and improvement of a wide variety of academic and research skills required for successful study e.g. essay writing assistance, study skills workshops, time management skills etc. - Access computer, printing and internet for study or assessment purposes.
+It is impossible to not have any work/study to do. - Stay on task inappropriate behaviour won't be tolerated and will be referred to a Head Teacher or Deputy Principal. - Engage in the 10% on top program - Normal classroom rules apply including mobile phone procedures. - Maintain a comfortable and harmonious environment that supports the learning needs of all. - Access relevant HSC resources e.g. study guides and past papers. - Seek assistance with the development and improvement of a wide variety of academic and research skills required for successful study e.g. essay writing assistance, study skills workshops, time management skills. - Access computer, printing and internet for study or assessment purposes.